github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 |----|----|
 | Operating system | Windows, macOS, and Linux (no restriction) |
 | Build system | Gradle, Maven and Ant |

+The `autobuild` process tries to determine the build system for Java codebases by applying this strategy:

+1. Search for a build file in the root directory.
+Check for Gradle then Maven then Ant build files.
+1. Run the first build file found.
+If both Gradle and Maven files are present, the Gradle file is used.
+1. Otherwise, search for build files in direct subdirectories of the root directory.
+If only one subdirectory contains build files, run the first file identified in that subdirectory (using the same preference as for 1).
+If more than one subdirectory contains build files, report an error.

 If you're using self-hosted runners, the required version(s) of Java should be present: